binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 From the [W3C Web Cryptography API](https://dvcs.w3.org/hg/webcrypto-api/raw-file/tip/spec/Overview.html)
 "_The Web Crypto API defines a low-level interface to interacting with cryptographic key material that is managed or exposed by user agents._" but not exposed to the JavaScript application environment.

 For starters:

 * the user is untrusted, therefore their agent is untrusted
 * The key is the only thing that needs to be, and should be secret and trustworthy.
 Everything else should be public
 * If the key is managed by something that is untrusted (from the servers perspective), then the Web Crypto API is untrusted (from the servers perspective).
 Therefore crypto in the browser can not be trusted by the server, that is, if the server needs to trust it.

 The usual perspective in client/server relationships is that the server holds the single source of truth (the key).
 Where crypto in the browser comes into the picture is that the client holds the single source of truth.
 If the key is accessible to the JavaScript application environment, which it is if you are using your own JavaScript crypto or someone else's crypto libraries, then we're on very shaky ground.
-If however we can hide this key away from the JavaScript application environment, then we have a little more privacy.
+If however we can hide this key away from the JavaScript application environment and have the browser expose an API, then we have a little more privacy.

 Relying on the Web Cryptography API as opposed to using low-level primitives provides a slightly better and more secure starting point.
 Why it's only slightly better is discussed in the [Risks that Solution Causes](#web-applications-risks-that-solution-causes-cryptography-on-the-client) section.